xmos/sw_usb_audio/app_usb_aud_xk_316_mc/README.rst

 Known Issues
 ............

-- Currently this application used the internal Application PLL to generate fixed master clock frequencies only.
+- Currently this application uses the internal Application PLL to generate fixed master clock frequencies only.
 Therefore syncing to any external stream is not possible (i.e. ADAT/SPDIF Rx)

 See README in sw_usb_audio for general issues.